Cammack Village, Arkansas: History

 Following the order, John Coryn, an opponent of annexation, filed suit in the Third Division Circuit Court contesting the election.
 In his complaint, he alleged that the petition for annexation was improperly filed with the county clerk prior to its presentation to the City Council of Little Rock, that an insufficient number of electors signed this petition, that the officials holding said election were not properly named, and that seven of the 141 persons who voted in favor of said annexation in Cammack Village were not qualified voters.
 Coryn sought a judgment declaring that the proposal had failed to carry and that the order of annexation was invalid.
 The court ultimately directed that the cause be put in abeyance to allow proponents of the annexation the opportunity to file a writ of prohibition, which they did on February 10, 1947.
 See Russell v.
 Cockrill, 199 S.W.2d 584 (Ark.
 1947).
 This writ, however, was ultimately denied, and Coryn and other opponents of the annexation prevailed.

-The city became an example of an enclave, as it is completely surrounded by Little Rock.
-The city relies upon Little Rock for its water, sewer, power services, and fire protection services.
+Cammack Village is an enclave as it is completely surrounded by the City of Little Rock.
+Cammack Village relies upon Little Rock for its water, sewer, power services, and fire protection services.
 As of January 1, 2014, BFI Waste Services, LLC provides sanitation services for the city.
-Cammack Village maintains a police force of three full-time and five part-time officers.
+Cammack Village maintains a police force of one to three officers.
 City government consists of an elected mayor and aldermen, along with a city attorney, recorder, and treasurer.
 The city maintains two parks, and Jefferson Elementary School of the Little Rock School District is located within its borders.

 On April 3, 2008, Cammack Village was a topic of national discussion as it was ravaged by an EF1 tornado that passed through northern Little Rock.

+On March 31, 2023, a large portion of Cammack Village sustained severe damage as a result of an EF3 tornado.